Tread more gently on Mother Earth all year round

 #1: Take Advantage of Public Transportation

-Camarillo is conveniently located on Amtrak’s Pacific Surfliner route, which happened to be one of the most pleasant and beautiful train travel routes in the country.
+Camarillo is conveniently located on Amtrak’s Pacific Surfliner route, which happens to be one of the most pleasant and beautiful train travel routes in the country.
 The trains make stops in several cities, covering 351 miles between San Diego to the south and San Luis Obispo to the north.
-When you get off the train at the Old Town Camarillo Station you can hop on the Camarillo Trolley or catch an Uber or Lyft to your accommodations or daytrip destination.
+When you get off the train at the Old Town Camarillo Station you can hop on Camarillo Area Transit (CAT) or catch an Uber or Lyft to your accommodations or daytrip destination.

 In addition to Amtrak, Camarillo Station is served by the Metrolink commuter rail which connects coastal communities from San Diego County up to Ventura as well as Riverside and San Bernardino in the Inland Empire.
 We are very excited that Metrolink recently added $10 Saturday and Sunday services, expanding upon their weekday schedule to make getting here even easier on weekends.

-If you do opt to drive here, consider leaving your car parked as much as possible and use the convenient Camarillo Trolley.
+If you do opt to drive here, consider leaving your car parked as much as possible and catch the CAT.
 It runs on a loop with eight stops including Old Town, the Camarillo Premium Outlets and other retail and entertainment hubs like Camarillo Town Center and Los Posas Plaza.
 Download the map and schedule here and use their QR code to track where the trolley is during operating hours.

 #2: Savor Local Agriculture